ananqrareya/task-management-system/README.md

 - **User Authentication and Authorization**: Integrate OAuth2 for secure API access and operation handling based on user roles.
 - **Advanced Reporting**: Develop comprehensive analytics and reporting features for better insight into task management metrics.

+##Final Note
+While the system may appear simple, it serves as a foundational project to stabilize and enhance backend development skills, particularly with Spring Boot.
+It acts as an effective learning tool for understanding and applying backend principles and technologies in real-world applications.

 ---